statpascal/spc/readme.md

 This will set the default unit search path of the compiler to the *ti99units* directory.
 The *system.pas* in this directory (which is included by default) contains the runtime library.
 The *tests/ti99* directory shows what is already working.
+Moreover, the cartridge version of Phoenix Chess (https://github.com/statpascal/phoenix-cart) is a larger project realized with StatPascal.

-Compiling a program in this mode produces the assembler source *out.a99*, which can be assembled with xas99, e.g.
+Compiling a program in TI99 mode produces the assembler source *out.a99*, which can be assembled with xas99, e.g.

 ```